solana-labs/solana/book/src/introduction.md

 in the C programming language and run concurrently in a safe execution environment called BPF.
 Next step: going permissionless.

-# What is a Solana cluster and why would one use it?
+# What is a Solana Cluster?

 A cluster is a set of computers that work together and can be viewed from the outside as a single system.
 A Solana cluster is a set of independently owned